mipacd/HoloChatStats/README.md

 7. `downloader.py` takes two arguments: --month and --year.
 If these arguments are not specifed, the script will run against the current month.
 If it is the first of the month, the script will run against the previous month.

-8. The data ingestion process is currently quite slow.
-It takes about a day to ingest an entire month on an AMD Ryzen 9 3900X with 32GB of RAM.
+8. The data ingestion process can take some time, about an hour or more for one day in order to calculate the materialized views.

 ## Web Server Setup